-The Centers for Disease Control and Prevention (CDC), an agency within the Department of Health and Human Services (HHS), is the nation's health protection agency, working to safeguard Americans from health and safety threats, both foreign and domestic.
-It is responsible for providing credible information to enhance health decisions and for promoting health through strong partnerships.
+The Centers for Disease Control and Prevention (CDC), an agency within the Department of Health and Human Services (HHS), is the nation's public health protection agency, working to safeguard Americans from health and safety threats.
+It is responsible for providing credible information to support health decisions and for promoting health through strong partnerships.
 The CDC is organized into a number of centers, institutes, and offices, some focused on specific public health challenges (e.g. injury prevention, chronic disease) and others focused on general public health capabilities (e.g. surveillance and laboratory services).
 Aside from COVID-related expenditures, the CDC provides about \$7 billion per year in grants to state, local, municipal, tribal, and foreign governments, as well as to academic and non-profit entities.
 It has few regulatory responsibilities, instead issuing voluntary guidelines for the public health community.

-In addition to the very public work of CDC staff around the world in response to public health emergencies, the CDC also promotes quality of life and prevention of leading causes of disease, injury, disability, and death.
-These objectives are supported by programs that provide Americans with the essential health information and tools they need to make informed decisions to protect and advance their health.
-CDC scientists collect and analyze health data, determining how health threats affect specific populations.
-This has resulted in effective interventions that protect people from scores of public health threats each year.
+In addition to the very public work of CDC staff around the world in response to public health emergencies, the CDC also promotes quality of life and prevention of leading causes of disease, injury, disability, and death through programs that provide Americans with the essential health information and tools they need to make informed decisions to protect and advance their health.
+CDC scientists collect and analyze health data, determining how health threats affect specific populations, issuing reports for health professionals and patients alike on all manner of disease and injury.